Suutty/UK-Bat-Sightings--A-Shannon-Index-analysis/README.md

 ## Project Overview
 This project is a spatio-temporal analysis of 973,323 UK bat records (1960–2026) from the NBN Atlas (via GBIF) database to evaluate long-term trends in UK bat sightings and recordings.

-By applying **S2 geometry spatial binning** and **Shannon Diversity Index** calculations, the analysis works to recognise ecological reporting hotspots and trends in sampling efforts.
+By applying **S2 geometry spatial binning** and **Shannon Index** calculations, the analysis works to recognise ecological reporting hotspots and trends in sampling efforts.

 **[View Interactive Dashboard on Tableau Public](https://public.tableau.com/app/profile/john.sutton8198/viz/UKBatSightingsAShannonIndexAnalysis/Varietydensityindex)**